carlitox477/git-github-basics/README.md

 * **git branch new_branch_name**: It creates another branch
 * **git checkout -b new_branch_name**: It create a new branch and move the head to it.
 * **git merge other_branch**: It adds all the changes of other_branch to the current branch
+* **git switch branch_name**:  To creat a move to other branch
+* **git switch -c branch_name**:  To create a new branch.

+## Delete data

+# Head
+* Head: Last commit we are pointing
+* Detahced Head: Special branch that is created when we switch move the head to an specific commit.
+This special branch is erased whenever we change branch, the only way to save it is to create a new branch